 - Avoid sequences or repeated characters.
 “12345678,” “222222,” “abcdefg,” or adjacent letters on your keyboard do not help make secure passwords.

 - Avoid dictionary words in any language.
-Criminals use sophisticated tools that can rapidly guess passwords that are based on words in multiple dictionaries, including words spelled backwards, common misspellings, and substitutions.
+Criminals use advanced tools that can rapidly guess passwords based on words in multiple dictionaries, including words spelled backwards, common misspellings, and substitutions.
 This includes all sorts of profanity and any word you would not say in front of your children.